rd--/blksc3/md/glossary.md

 The text is displayed in a box that can be moved and resized.
 Blocks that have comments attached have a question mark (?) button to show or hide the text.
 The comment text is printed, as a comment, when the block is evaluated.

+## Block Editor Library

+The block editor is implemented by writing block definitions, block message definitions, and translator definitions for the Blockly library [@Fraser2015a].

 ## Block Identifier